i2p/i2p.www/i2p2www/spec/cryptography.rst

 {% endhighlight %}

-The H(data) is the SHA256 of the data that is encrypted in the ElGamal block, and is preceded by a nonzero byte.
-This byte could be random, but as implemented it is always 0xFF.
+The H(data) is the SHA256 of the data that is encrypted in the ElGamal block, and is preceded by a random nonzero byte.
+This byte is actually random as of 0.9.28;
+prior to that it was always 0xFF.
 It could possibly be used for flags in the future.
 The data encrypted in the block may be up to 222 bytes long.
 As the encrypted data may contain a substantial number of zeros if the cleartext is smaller than 222 bytes, it is recommended that higher layers pad the cleartext